THE WINERY & CELLAR DOOR

 "2011 Hunter Valley Cellar Door of the Year"

 The Pepper Tree winery was founded in 1991 and has been developed as one of the show pieces of Hunter Valley Wine Country.
-It is part of a quality food, wine and accommodation triumvirate comprising Peppers Convent Guesthouse, Roberts Restaurant and Pepper Tree Wines with its surrounding manicured gardens and vineyards.
+It is part of a quality food, wine and accommodation triumvirate comprising Peppers Convent Guesthouse, Circa 1876 and Pepper Tree Wines with its surrounding manicured gardens and vineyards.

 The popular boutique Cellar Door has been a regular winner in the tourism arena – complementing the Pepper Tree wine success on the show circuit.